jacksund/simmate/tutorials/01_Installation.md

 This may take a few minutes to run and install.
 But once it's done, you've now successfully installed Simmate!
 If you ran into any errors with this very last command, please let our team know immediately by [posting a new issue here](https://github.com/jacksund/simmate/issues/new).

 As an extra, let's use Anaconda to install [Sypder](https://www.spyder-ide.org/) too.
-Spyder is what we will use to write custom Python in later tutorials, so we'll talk more on this later.
+Spyder is what we will use to write custom Python in later tutorials, so we'll discuss this more in the next tutorial.
 But now that we have Anaconda all set up, installing new programs can be done in just one line:
 ```
 conda install -c conda-forge -n my_env spyder
 ```